 When to Seek Professional Help

-While it can be very common, even normal, to experience some symptoms around the anniversary of a traumatic event, sometimes professional help is needed.
-If the symptoms occur most days for more than a week or so, and if they interfere with functioning at school, work or in relationships, these could be signs of PTSD or depression and it’s a good idea to speak to a professional.
+Experiencing symptoms around the anniversary of a traumatic event is normal.
+However, some people may need extra support during this time.
+Symptoms that interfere with functioning at school, work, or in relationships could be signs of PTSD or depression.
 If you have any thoughts of suicide or self-harm, please seek help immediately by calling 911 or going to your nearest emergency room.4

 Additional Resources